joelgoh15/shoe-inventory-application/README.md

 # Shoe Inventory Application
 A shoe inventory application.

-A software engineering portfolio by Joel Goh C.H.

 # Technical Details
 1. A portfolio project with an emphasis on ASP.Net Web-API for C.R.U.D operations.
 2. Technology stacks and approach used: